tekdujour/tekdujour.github.io/_posts/2015-12-19-SimpleBlogTutorial.markdown

 ---
 layout: post
-title: Create a simple blog in asp.NET core
+title: Create a simple blog in asp.NET core(Part 1)
 ---

-### Creating a simple blog in Asp.net core (Part 1)

 In this tutorial we will create a simple blogging app